FredaXin/eda_and_beyond/README.md

   provides a class object that includes methods to streamline the
     modeling process for Scikit-Learn models.

-This is a open-source project.
+This is an open-source project.
 Contributors are welcome. :)

 ---